stephenanayashilliard/MechaCar_Statistical_Analysis/README.md

 ![Summary](https://github.com/stephenanayashilliard/MechaCar_Statistical_Analysis/blob/main/Resources/Deliverable_summary.png)

 ### Summary
+The MechaCar_mpg.csv dataset was used to perform this linear progression.
+The dataset contains mpg tests for 50 prototype MechaCars.
+Multiple metrics, such as vehicle length, vehicle weight, spoiler angle, drivetrain, and ground clearance were collected for each vehicle.
+A linear model was designed to predict the MPG of MechaCar prototypes using the aforementioned variables.

 - Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
 - Is the slope of the linear model considered to be zero?
 Why or why not?